 Students planning to teach at the middle or high school level should consult with their advisor in planning their academic program.
 These plans should take into account requirements for: the major, liberal learning, professional courses, and state certification.
-To be retained in the program, a student must earn at least a 2.5 cumulative grade point average before enrolling in the junior year education sequence.
-The student must establish a minimum 3.0 GPA in order to be allowed to student teach.

 Candidates for a teacher-education certificate must establish a minimum 3.0 GPA in order to be allowed to student teach.
 Candidates for a teacher-education certificate must have a 2.75 or higher cumulative grade point average to successfully complete their teacher education program.
 They also must meet the state hygiene/physiology requirement, the state Harassment, Intimidation, and Bullying Prevention (HIB) training certificate requirement, and pass the appropriate Praxis examination.
 Teacher-education candidates will receive a "certificate of eligibility with advanced standing" which requires a candidate to be provisionally certified for his or her first year of teaching.
 After one year of successful teaching, the candidate is eligible for a permanent certificate.